Loading...

 Now have a look how the colours have been used to show the layers on this cuboid.

-That would mean multiplying the number of columns by the number of layers, first of all.
+That would mean multiplying the number of columns by the number of layers first of all so let's put the brackets around that.

-So again, the product has remained the same even though we've multiplied a different pair of factors first.
+So again the product has remained the same even though we've multiplied a different pair of factors first.

 We can see that more clearly here.

-We can see how we've grouped my factors into pairs by using my brackets, and the product remained the same each time.
+We can see how we've grouped my factors into pairs by using my brackets and the product remained the same each time.

-And again, in the first example, he's multiplied the four by the six, first of all, that gives us 24, and then multiply that by two to give us 48.
+This time he's chosen 4 multiplied by 6 multiplied by 2 and again in the first example he's multiplied the 4 by the 6 first of all that gives us 24 and then multiply that by 2 to give us 48.

-So to summarise, when you multiply any three numbers together, the product will remain the same no matter what pair of factors you multiply together first.
+So to summarise, when you multiply any three numbers together the product will remain the same no matter what pair of factors you multiply together first.

 This also has a special name.

-This is called the associative law, could you say that?
-Well done, so we can use the commutative law and the associative law to make our calculations easier.
+So we can use the commutative law and the associative law to make our calculations easier and Izzy's saying that as well.

 She's saying she can already see how this is gonna help her to calculate more efficiently when working with numbers in her head.